ArianeBeaudin/arianebeaudin.github.io/_posts/2022-01-18-surviving-fighting-emergent-strategies-buddhism.md

 A sense of powerlessness and alienation is everywhere.
 And yet, I think we can go collectively go throught this with our heads up.

-### WHEN WE ARE WONDERING IF WE ARE DOING ENOUGH (INDIVUALLY), IF WE ARE DOING THE RIGHT THINGS, IF IT WILL BE ENOUGH (TO MAKE CHANGES HAPPEN)
+### WHEN WE ARE WONDERING IF WE ARE DOING ENOUGH (INDIVIDUALLY), IF WE ARE DOING THE RIGHT THINGS, IF IT WILL BE ENOUGH (TO MAKE CHANGES HAPPEN)

 My strategies to cope rely on two simple things :
 - I trust that I can always prioritize actions that contributes to the greater good and that what I am doing is needed in the making of this new world we seek.